 But I believe there is hope.
 I believe we can find hope in how we respond in these moments.

-I believe we find hope, and a little sliver of light here and there, when we…
+I believe we find hope, when we…

 Question: Have you often felt like your back is against the wall with your child?
 Share your story with us in the comment section below.
 You can leave a comment by clicking here.